 The team kept an identical color scheme as the Texans and changed their name to the Colts as a nod to the previous franchise who wore green and silver.

 The team’s facemasks were also gray during this 20-year stretch before switching to white from 1978 until 1994, by which time the Baltimore Colts became the Indianapolis Colts prior to the 1984 season.
-Also in 1978, the team switched from a navy to royal blue, which remained so until the early 2000s.
+Also in 1978, the team switched from the navy-esque look to royal blue, which remained so until the early 2000s.

 By far and away one of the best helmets in pro football and the best helmet in the AFC.
 I love looks that stand the test of time and are iconic across NFL cities and fan bases.
 The Colts’ helmet is one of those helmets and I’m glad to see the few changes that’ve been made, namely in going more classic with the reintroduction of the gray facemask back in 2004.

 The team has resisted temptation even if they did relocate 35 seasons ago.
 It’s refreshing to see things like this in a time when teams are trying to get “too cute” with their uniforms.
 This look should remain the same fifty years from today.

 Either way one looks at it, it’s not often you see a team hold an identity so well between two different cities, especially when the team is named after certain possessions and events of that city, as was the case with the Colts.